slds-lmu/wildlife-experiments-server/README.md

 ##### Output

 The output of the training can be found in training_outputs/new_species.
 For each training a new folder is generated inside of `training_outputs/new_species` that is named based on the date and the time when the training was started.
-Then inside of that folder, you can find folders corresponding to each of the thresholds stated for the training.
+Then inside that folder, you can find folders corresponding to each of the thresholds stated for the training.
 Inside of each of the folders corresponding to the thresholds, you can find the following files:

 - `model.h5` - the best model corresponding to that given training